tpb1908/CWDoc/doc.md

 9. The ninth button inserts the triple hypens for a thematic break between two newlines, and positions the cursor after them.
 10. The tenth button inserts a spaced asterisk for a bullet point list item, and positions the cursor after it.
 11. The eleventh button inserts the first item in a numbered list, and positions the cursor after it.
-12. The twelvth button inserts the right chevron and positions the cursor after it.
+12. The twelfth button inserts the right chevron and positions the cursor after it.
 13. The thirteenth button inserts the two sets of triple backticks for a code block, separated by two newlines, and positions the cursor between the two sets.
 14. The fourteenth button launches the ```EmojiActivity``` from the parent ```Activity```.
 15. The fifteenth button launches the ```CharacterActivity``` from the parent ```Activity```.